Floral Telecaster Build:

 Pickguard:

 After doing some research, I found that the person who designed the Brad Paisley Floral Guitar cleverly spray painted the portion of the pickguard where the neck single coil pickup is placed.
-This hides the screws where the pickup is mounted to the body of guitar while still giving the guitar a pleaseant appearance.
+This hides the screws where the pickup is mounted to the body of the guitar while still giving the guitar a pleasant appearance.
+Having the correct pickguard hole location dimensions would be absolutely required on my CAD design.

 Floral Wallpaper: